roar109/service-health/README.md

 Small command line service to check if some hosts/jvm are alive

-Execute with eclipse the launch file or with plain java
+Execute with eclipse the launch file or with maven: mvn exec:java -Dexec.mainClass=org.rage.util.service.health.service.ConsoleHealthChecker -Dexec.args="c:\servers-list.txt"

 Parameters:
 - args[0] = path/to/file/servers.txt